My cancer story 2023

 Then I started having a strong abdominal pain while sitting at my desk which seemed to be a tummy upset and noticed it didn’t really go away and I could feel food travelling internally but on having a bowel movement any pain went.
 Eventually a month or so later I saw a locum GP who put me down the urgent bowel cancer process.
 I had a colonoscopy which came back clear “but a bit pink”.

-Another UTI in June this year and again in July and feeling of general abdominal and bladder inflammation made me go to the GP (another locum) yet again The first time they assumed it was thrush.
+2018 : Another two UTIs and feeling of general abdominal and bladder inflammation made me go to the GP (another locum) yet again The first time they assumed it was thrush.
 I saw a different more senior GP in our practice who palpated my tummy and said “I was growing a football in there”.
 That week I had an ultrasound and then a CT scan within days (in early August).
-My bloods were taken and my CA125 was 80 ( above the norm of 34).
-I was terrified that it could be cancer.
-The consultant said she thought it may well be, but probably stage 1.
-Sleepless nights and despite being a psychotherapist I became by turns a three year old emotionally and someone facing the possibility of an early death with all that entailed, needing to make it easy for others as well as frightening myself with reading horrible and discouraging statistics on Google.
+My bloods were taken and my CA125 was 180 ( above the norm of 34).The consultant said she thought it may well be stage1 cancer.

-I had a radical hysterectomy, ovaries, tubes, cervix and part of the omentum removed in early October where she told me the “cyst” and womb had wrapped itself to everything and stuck to pelvis, liver and kidneys.
-All was removed except that sadly the cyst was bigger than they’d thought and it had burst during the operation.
-It would be stage 2 then we assumed.
-Stents were inserted to help locate the kidneys.
+I saw the gynae consultant who explained I had fluid in the uterus which she sent for biopsy.
+A few weeks later I had a radical hysterectomy, ovaries, tubes, cervix and part of the omentum removed in early October where she told me the “cysts” had wrapped themselves to everything and stuck to pelvis, liver and kidneys.
+All visible cancer was removed except that sadly the cysts were bigger than they’d thought and one had burst during the operation.
+It was assumed it would be Stage 2 cancer.
+Stents were inserted to help locate the kidney.

 I was glad a nurse had suggested I have a cushion for car journeys so that the incision was protected from the seat belt.